JSC-TBC-Bank/swift-style-guide/README.md

 **`weak` VS `unowned`**

-Always prefer using `weak` over `unowned` since we don't ever want to have implicit unwraps because it is an equivalent of a weak property that is implicitly unwrapped.
+It’s advisable to prefer the use of `weak` over `unowned`.
+Implicit unwrapping should be avoided whenever possible, as `unowned` is essentially a `weak` property that is implicitly unwrapped.

 **Recommended ✅**